Rudely Alternative. Five ingredients. Five steps.

 - These pancakes can be made ahead of time and stored covered in the fridge for up to 4 days and they can be frozen, separated by sheets of greaseproof for up to 2 months. allow to defrost for half an hour at room temperature before using.

-- A Fried egg, greens, avocado, toasted pine nuts, basil
+- A Fried egg or fried mushrooms, greens, avocado, toasted pine nuts, basil